gregbkr/firebase-bigquery-gothacked/README.md

 More info: you can find an overview of that setup on my [blog](https://greg.satoshi.tech/firebase-bigquery-to-query-1-billion-leaked-passwords/)

 ### Scope
-Simple webpage where you can search in a DB if you credentials have been compromised.
+Simple webpage where you can search in a DB if your credentials have been compromised.

 ### Tech
 - Hosting: Firebase cloud
-- Front: html + bootstrap + css in firebase CDN
+- Front: simple html + bootstrap + css in firebase CDN
 - Backend: Firebase functions
 - Authentification : Firebase auth (email + password + activation link)
 - Database: GCP bigquery